-The most successful course (using [24] as textbook) was in Spring 2012 where the interaction through the SCG encouraged the students to solve difficult problems.
-Almost all homework problems were defined through labs and the students posted both their exploratory and performatory actions on piazza.com.
-We used a multiplayer version of the SCG binary game which created a bit of an information overload.
+We report on our experience using SCG in teaching algorithms classes [2].
+The most successful course (using [19] as textbook) was in Spring 2012 where the interaction through the SCG encouraged the students to solve difficult problems.
+Almost all homework problems were defined through labs and the students posted both their exploratory and reformatory actions [22] 4 on Piazza [3].
+We used a multi player version of the SCG binary game which created a bit of an information overload.
 Sticking to binary games would have been better but requires splitting the students into pairs.
-The informal use of the SCG through Piazza (piazza.com) proved successful.
+The informal use of the SCG through Piazza proved successful.
 All actions were expressed in JSON which allowed the students to use a wide variety of programming languages to implement their algorithms.

-The students collaboratively solved several problems such as the problem of finding the worst-case inputs for the Gale-Shapley algorithm (see the section Example above).
+The students collaboratively solved several problems such as the problem of finding the worst-case inputs for the Gale-Shapely stable matching algorithm.